 Data is stored in a state-of-the-art open-source InfluxDB database.
 InfluxDB is an open-source time-series database developed by InfluxData.
 It is written in Go (an open-source programming language) and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

-Historian service can either be installed locally on the measurement unit, your local intranet, or Dewesoft can provide a fully cloud-managed service.
+Historian service can either be installed locally on the measurement unit, or your local intranet or Dewesoft can provide a fully cloud-managed service.
 Monthly fees are charged for hosted cloud-managed services, which cover data storage and maintenance.

 The Dewesoft Historian is designed as a distributed software system.
 Each component can run on a different system if desired: